Welcome to KN Aviation!

-Currently, I am based in Tokyo, but my love for aviation goes back long before I moved to Japan…
+Currently, I am based in Tokyo, Japan, but my love for aviation goes back long before I moved to Japan or started this website…

 Published Work & Media Appearances

-As mentioned above, I had some of my writing and photos published in a variety of digital and print media including AIRLINE, Airliner World, Airliner Classics, Airliner World, Asian Aviation, and Digital Photography School.
+Over the last few years, my writing and photos have been published in a variety of digital and print media including AIRLINE, Airliner World, Asian Aviation, and Digital Photography School.
+Below are samples of my published work:

-Separately from that, I have also been quoted in several media outlets a number of times:
+Additionally, I have also been quoted and featured in several media outlets including:

 - Bustle: 17 Travel Bloggers On The One Place You Should Visit